Toni Braxton: 2017–2019: Sex & Cigarettes, touring, and other ventures

 In January 2018, Braxton starred in the Lifetime film Faith Under Fire.
 In March, her eighth studio album Sex & Cigarettes, her first solo album in eight years, was released on Def Jam Recordings.
 An adult contemporary R&B album with production from Fred Ball, Babyface, Dapo Torimiro, and Tricky Stewart, it debuted at number 22 on the US Billboard 200 and number one on the Top R&B/Hip-Hop Albums chart.
 Sex & Cigarettes received mainly positive reviews from music critics, and was nominated for Best R&B Album at the 61st Annual Grammy Awards.
-Second single "Long as I Live" topped the US Adult R&B Songs, becoming Braxton's eighth chart topper, while breaking a tie with singers Maxwell and R. Kelly to give her sole possession of the second-most number-one's in the chart's 24-year history.
+Second single "Long as I Live" topped the US Adult R&B Songs, becoming Braxton's eighth chart topper, while breaking a tie with singers Maxwell and R. Kelly to give her sole possession of the second-most number-ones in the chart's 24-year history.
 It also received Grammy Award nomination for Best R&B Performance and Best R&B Song.

 Also in 2018, Braxton and Uncle Bud's Hemp products created a joint marketing campaign for the latter's products, which Braxton noted as helpful in her battle against lupus.
 In April 2018, Braxton and her sisters Trina and Towanda appeared on their sister Traci's single "Broken Things".
 In November, Braxton and Towanda appeared in the holiday film Every Day is Christmas, which premiered on Lifetime.
 The same month, she announced her As Long as I Live Tour, a joint concert tour with SWV, which took her to South Africa and the United Kingdom.
 In June 2019, Braxton headlined the 2019 Pittsburgh Pride festival.